ShareFacebook Twitter AddThis

 What does rice have to do with Sicilian and Neapolitan cooking?
 Rice is one of the few foods that, while grown and eaten all over the world, has managed to maintain a strong, unique identity in each different region – just think of Asian rice bowls, Spanish paella and Italian risotto.
 Not particularly famous outside of Italy, Arancini look like big rice balls, about the size of an orange (the Italian world arancia means “orange”) – whose center is filled with a savory mixture.
 Common fillings include: meat sauce with peas; prosciutto and cheeses like provola, mozzarella or pecorino; eggplant and tomatoes; diced capers.
-The outer layer of rice is then covered with a crunch crust and the entire rice ball is then fried in oil.
+The outer layer of rice is then covered with a crunch crust and the entire rice ball is then fried in oil (here you find the recipe explained).

 Also called Sartù, Arancina, Supplì or rice frittata, the Arancino has been a part of traditional Southern Italian cuisine for several centuries.
 In the Campania region, the arancino was first introduced into the Kingdom of Naples by the Aragones who called them, simply, “rice balls”.
 It seems that the term Arancina was first coined in Sicily, where several regions and provinces claim to be the homeland of the dish.
 There are even those who sustain that Milan’s signature dish of Saffron Risotto is nothing more than a poorly executed arancina that fell apart on a plate – the Milanese, of course, don’t agree.